ericaleesnyder/readme-generator/output/README.md

 ## License

-The license for this application is MIT.
+The license for this application is No License.